Homemade Strawberry Popsicles

 Ingredients & substitutes

-- Honey - For sweetness, I like to add a bit of honey but again feel free to omit.
+- Honey – For sweetness, I like to add a bit of honey, but again, feel free to omit.
 Alternatively, you can also use maple syrup.

-Strawberry popsicle recipe
+Step-by-step: Strawberry popsicle recipe

-- Puree - Wash, stalk, and hull the strawberries.
-Save about ½ cup of chopped strawberries for the mold and place the remaining in a blender or a food processor.
+- Puree – Wash, stalk, and hull the strawberries.
+Save about 1/2 cup of chopped strawberries for the mold and place the remaining in a blender or a food processor.

-Pro tip - The chopped strawberries for the mold are optional.
-I like a few bit of frozen strawberries in my popsicles. - Combine - Next, pour in the water, honey, and Greek yogurt.
+Pro tip – The chopped strawberries for the mold are optional.
+I like a few bits of frozen strawberries in my popsicles. - Combine – Next, pour in the water, honey, and Greek yogurt.
 Blend with the strawberry puree until smooth.
-Taste and adjust sweetness and creaminess.
+Taste and adjust the sweetness and creaminess.
 Add more honey or yogurt as necessary.

 - Freeze – Place the stick on and put the molds in the freezer for 4 to 6 hours or until frozen.
 To unmold the popsicles easily, simply dip the molds in lukewarm water.
 Then, lift each one out of the mold.